j-koko/gender_identification/Summer_project_report.md

 ### 4.2 Ethical considerations

 The first ethical consideration is the need for inclusivity in such systems.
 A binary gender recognition system is inherently non-inclusive, as it may consistently misidentify non-binary individuals as either male or female, failing to represent their true gender identity.
-This misclassification can have practical consequences in real-life scenarios, such as denying someone access to gender-specific facilities like public restrooms.
+This misclassification can have practical consequences in real-life scenarios, such as denying someone access to gender-specific facilities like public restrooms (Hoefsloot, 2021).
 Beyond practical implications, these misrecognitions can also impose an emotional burden on the individuals affected, who may feel judged and categorized by an algorithm.
 Therefore, it is crucial to design such systems with sensitivity to these issues.

 Furthermore, it is essential to handle personal information in compliance with data privacy regulations.
 While gender itself may not be classified as sensitive personal data, it can be combined with other information to identify individuals, making techniques like pseudonymization valuable when managing such data.
 Gender recognition systems must adhere to both data privacy and anti-discrimination laws to ensure ethical operation.